n0merc/BlueEagle/README.md

 **Remember: With great power comes great responsibility.
 Use this tool ethically and legally.**

 🦅 **BLUE EAGLE - Fly High, Test Responsibly** 🦅
+*"The eagle doesn't hunt flies.
+It hunts prey worth its time." - n0merc*